However, there are times when you realize the harsh reality of the cycle of life.

 And then there is another decision.
 What do you do?
 Meanwhile, two small children are looking on asking you what happened and a husband wondering why you left the gate open.
 These are the realities of life.
 After some quick computer research on how to help the little pullet, the family decided to separate her out in the garage.
 We bathed her head in iodine and settled her down for the night all along with the kids wishing "Hailey 2" well.

 Honestly, we are hoping for the best, but are unsure of what we may or may not find tomorrow morning.
-And then there may be more decisions.
-Decisions I have to live with, knowing life's pecking order may have had grave consequences today.

 From inside the little blue bungalow,